-The International Baccalaureate (IB) program hosted at Garibaldi Secondary offers coordinated curriculum from grade 9 through grade 12 for talented and highly motivated students.
+The International Baccalaureate (IB) program hosted at Garibaldi Secondary offers coordinated curriculum at grade 11 and grade 12 for talented and highly motivated students.
 IB is recognized throughout North America as providing equivalent to first year university courses.
 Students who do well in IB subjects will generally receive university credit for their effort.